Learn About Colonies within the Great Blue Heron Reserve!

-The Heron Colony at the Great Blue Heron Nature Reserve is active from early March to late July.
+The Heron Colony here at the Great Blue Heron Nature Reserve is active from early March to late July

-- nest selection and courting starts in early March.
+- Nest selections and courting starts in early March

-- having one territorial eagle in their midst actually protects the herons from further predation from outside raptors
+- Eagles are a major predator, eating the eggs and chicks - However, having one territorial eagle in their midst actually protects the herons from further predation from outside raptors

-- raccoons can climb the trees to get eggs or chicks.
+- Racoons can climb the trees to get eggs or chicks